Zeitlose12/FabricScatha-Pro-/readme.md

 - GitHub (original): https://github.com/NamelessJu/Scatha-Pro
 - Discord (Scatha Farmers): https://discord.gg/scatha-farmers-898827889145942056

-Disclaimer
+<span style="color:red; font-weight:bold;">Disclaimer</span>
 - This repository is not affiliated with the original authors.
 It is a community-maintained, unofficial Fabric port.
 - If any of the original authors request changes or takedowns, they will be respected.
 - This mod is not intended for regular gameplay.
 It is a developer-focused project for porting the mod to Minecraft 1.21.5 and implementing features.

 Build locally